Some of the many PLACES to VISIT: (all times are approximate driving time)

 These are just some of the local places to visit.
 More information in our guide book in the house.

-Castril – Pretty little town near Lake Bolera.
+- Castril – Pretty little town near the Embalse de Portillo.
 Nestled into the steep gorge.

-Cazorla – is the entry point to the national park of the Sierras de Cazorla.
+- Cazorla – is the entry point to the national park of the Sierras de Cazorla.
 Moorish Castle.
-Plus visit the castle at La Iruela.
+Plus visit the castle at nearby La Iruela.

-Pozo Alcon – nearest town and supermarket.
+- Pozo Alcon – nearest town with supermarkets, banks, shops and restaurants.
 Weekly open-air market every Monday.

 Lakes & Mountains